 “Then Isaiah said, ‘Hear now, you house of David!
 Is it not enough to try the patience of humans?
 Will you try the patience of my God also?
 Therefore the Lord himself will give you a sign:’”

-So, the Lord insisted on choosing a sign, since this was not really just about King Ahaz but about every son and daughter of Adam and Eve.
-And here is the sign God chose (Isaiah 7:14):
+Apparently, the Lord insisted on choosing a sign, since this was not just about King Ahaz and the nation of Juda but concerned all of mankind; and this is the sign God chose (Isaiah 7:14):

 “Therefore the Lord himself will give you a sign: The virgin will conceive and give birth to a son, and will call him Immanuel.”

 Virgins don’t get pregnant, so this is obviously a supernatural phenomenon.
-Also, the name of the virgin’s son is very remarkable: “I Am with you” contains God’s name “I Am”.
+Also, the name of the virgin’s son: “I Am with you” remarkably contains God’s name “I Am”.
 What would you think God is suggesting with this kind of name choice other than bestowing His family name to the baby, thus implying that a pregnant virgin will give birth to the Son of God.

-The virgin birth stands out and is different from any other demonstration of God’s involvement in human history.
-Supernatural phenomena such as stopping the Sun in its tracks or parting the Red Sea show God’s unlimited power.
-God born into a human family, Mary’s and Joseph’s family, shows His desire to be near us, so near that He becomes our relative.
+700 years later Isaiah’s prophecy was fulfilled when the Virgin Mary gave birth to a baby boy.
+Miracles such as stopping the Sun in its tracks or parting the Red Sea show God’s unlimited power.
+As a vulnerable baby He stripped Himself from such power.
+Born into Mary and Joseph’s family, the Lord demonstrates that He wants to be near us, so near that He becomes a close relative.
 This very special relative of ours has a name: “The One who saves”, aka Jesus.